wbaby/Quiescis/README.md

 <b>Quescis</b> is a powerful Remote Access Trojan for windows computer on C++

-## Update 1.2.1
+## Update 1.2.2
-     1. Stable encription files and directories
+     1. Stable and fster command to get system information
-     2. Bub fixes in server part for linux

 ![alt text](img/header.png)